scala/scala3/docs/docs/reference/contextual/implicit-by-name-parameters.md

 The precise steps for synthesizing an argument for an implicit by-name parameter of type `=> T` are as follows.

- 1. Create a new delegate for type `T`:
+ 1. Create a new given instance of type `T`:

     ```scala
-    delegate lv for T = ???
+    given lv as T = ???
     ```
     where `lv` is an arbitrary fresh name.

- 1. This delegate is not immediately available as candidate for argument inference (making it immediately available could result in a loop in the synthesized computation).
+ 1. This given instance is not immediately available as candidate for argument inference (making it immediately available could result in a loop in the synthesized computation).
 But it becomes available in all nested contexts that look again for an argument to an implicit by-name parameter.

- 1. If this search succeeds with expression `E`, and `E` contains references to the delegate `lv`, replace `E` by
+ 1. If this search succeeds with expression `E`, and `E` contains references to `lv`, replace `E` by

     ```scala
-    { delegate lv for T = E; lv }
+    { given lv as T = E; lv }
     ```

     Otherwise, return `E` unchanged.